The Geffen Film Company

-The Geffen Film Company (also known as The Geffen Company, The Geffen Film Company, Inc., and later Geffen Pictures) is an American film distributor and production company founded by David Geffen, the founder of Geffen Records, and future co-founder of DreamWorks.
+The Geffen Film Company (also known as The Geffen Company, The Geffen Film Company, Inc., and later Geffen Pictures) was an American film distributor and production company founded by David Geffen, the founder of Geffen Records, and future co-founder of DreamWorks.
 The spherical Geffen Pictures logo, based on the logo of its record-label counterpart, was created by Saul Bass.
 Their most famous films are Risky Business (1983), Little Shop of Horrors (1986), Beetlejuice (1988) and its 2024 sequel, and Interview with the Vampire (1994).

 History

 Geffen founded the company in 1982, having recruited Eric Eisner as president, and distributed its films through Warner Bros.
 Geffen was operated as a division of Warner Bros.
-As a result, following the original company's shutdown in 1998, Warner Bros. through The Geffen Company now owns the original company's library, with the exception of the 1996 Mike Judge comedy Beavis and Butt-Head Do America, which is owned by Paramount Pictures through Paramount Players and The Geffen Company.
+That same year, the company released its inaugural film Personal Best directed by Robert Towne.

 In 1990, The Geffen Film Company was renamed and reorganized as Geffen Pictures.

 In 1993, Geffen and MTV Productions struck a two-picture deal.
+This resulted in the 1996 films Joe's Apartment and Beavis and Butt-Head Do America.
+In 1994, the fate of the company was sealed when Geffen teamed up with Steven Spielberg and Jeffrey Katzenberg to form DreamWorks Pictures, which combined from the ashes of Geffen Pictures and Amblin Entertainment.

 The Geffen Pictures brand continued to be used on films by David Geffen until 1998, after the April release of The Butcher Boy, when it was folded into Warner Bros. film divisions.
+Today, the studio owns the rights to the original company's library, with the exception of Beavis and Butt-Head Do America, which is owned by Paramount Pictures.

-In 2024, the logo made a one-time revival as a legacy credit for the release of the long-awaited Beetlejuice sequel, Beetlejuice Beetlejuice, as a homage to the original film.
+In 2024, the company made a brief revival as a copyright holder and received studio credit for the release of the Beetlejuice sequel, Beetlejuice Beetlejuice.